whizkydee/type-reverse/readme.md

 ## options

-`options` is the second parameter to the function call and it is an object with two available properties...
+`options` is the second parameter to the function call and it is an object with two available properties.
+It can also take in a falsy value which would implicity get converted to an empty object.

 ### `invert: {String}`